Discover ASAN / KFFAAL : Pioneers in NIGERIA FERTILITY & SURROGACY Practices as a Non Governmetal Organization. ( NGO )

 VISION AND MISSION

-ASAN envisions a world where everyone can build their family, regardless of challenges.
-The organization seeks to create a supportive community that makes fertility care accessible and effective.
-Its mission includes empowering individuals facing fertility issues by offering reliable information, emotional support, and professional guidance.
+ASAN / KFFAAL Envisions a world where everyone can build their family and Have Access to a Quick, Affordable and Quality FERTILITY & SURROGACY Health Services without Having to Look Over There Shoulder s in Fear All the Time, Regardless of challenges.
+The organization seeks to create a supportive community that makes Fertility & Surrogacy care accessible and effective.
+Its mission includes empowering individuals facing infertility issues by offering reliable information, emotional support, and professional and Legal Rights guidance.

 Key objectives include:

-- Legally Participating and Pushing for Legalize Surrogacy Practices Through Layed Down Surrogacy laws in Nigeria.
+- Legally Participating and Pushing for Legalize Surrogacy Practices Through Layed Down FERTILITY & Surrogacy laws in Nigeria In General .

-- Offering financial advisory and emotional support to intending parents.
+- Offering financial advisory and emotional support to intending parents Registered Under Any Member Of this great Body.

-- Protecting the rights of Surrogacy Agencies, Surrogates and Donors Through Nigeria Surrogacy Laws / CHILD RIGHTS ACT / SUPPORT PRACTICAL Laws
+- Protecting the rights of Surrogacy Agencies, Surrogates and Donors and Fertility Personnel Through Nigeria Surrogacy Laws / CHILD RIGHTS ACT / Both Medical Fertility / Surrogacy SUPPORT PRACTICAL Laws

-- Advocating for favorable Surrogacy laws and participating in international discussions.
+- Advocating for favorable Fertility & Surrogacy laws and participating in international discussions.

 SUPPORT SERVICES

-ASAN offers various support services, including professional counseling, peer-led support groups, and one-on-one mentorship programs to help individuals navigate their fertility journeys.
+ASAN / KFFAAL offers various support services, including professional counseling, peer-led support groups, and one-on-one mentorship programs to help individuals navigate their fertility / Surrogacy Journeys.

 ADVOCACY AND OUTREACH

-ASAN's Organization engages in policy advocacy to improve fertility treatment coverage, awareness campaigns to educate the public about fertility issues, and community outreach programs to support underserved communities.
+ASAN's / KFFAAL's Organization engages in policy advocacy to improve fertility treatment coverage, awareness campaigns to educate the public about fertility & Surrogacy issues, and community outreach programs to support underserved communities.

 IMPORTANT ANNOUNCEMENT

-ASAN encourages partnerships with surrogacy agencies, highlighting the benefits of joining their organization.
+ASAN / KFFAAL encourages partnerships with surrogacy agencies, highlighting the benefits of joining their organization.

 MOTTO

-The motto of ASAN is "Making a Difference," reflecting its commitment to improving surrogacy practices in Nigeria.
+The motto of ASAN / KFFAAL is "Making a Difference," reflecting its commitment to improving both Fertility & Surrogacy practices in Nigeria.

 OUR MISSION